ARTIST: Is Bliss

 The 'Haunted Isle EP' is available to buy/download right now from: moonsoundsrecords.bandcamp.com

 In her time, Sarah Cuthbert-Kerr has attended raves and rock clubs.
 She enjoys pedals, pizza and spy dramas.
 Sarah also plays guitar in Edinburgh-based noisemakers Wozniak and is co-founder of Morningside Young Team who put on gigs and put out records for discerning audiences who enjoy fuzz and confusion.

-RELEASE DATE: 28th October 2016
+RELEASE DATE: October 30th 2016

 Del Chaney has spent the last four years not only fronting popular experimental Irish Electronic duo Analogue Wave but also dedicating his time to uncovering the best artists in the unsigned or small independent label based shoegaze, ethereal dream pop, post punk, post rock & modern psych rock from all over the globe & reviewing them for this blog - The Primal Music Blog.
 He is also a contributing writer for The Sound Of Confusion.
 His other arm - Primal Radio - has gained considerable respect from bands and promoters alike since its conception in 2013 & has hepled him in actively promoting a genre of music that he is passionate about.
 Hailing from Dublin, Ireland, he is a keen Vinyl Collector, Tattoo Fan & all round good guy!
 He is a self confessed music freak & is never far away from a studio console or a turntable.

 ARTIST: Coconut Cluster